Universal-Team/db/_3ds/updatesuppressor.md

 systems:
 - 3DS
 title: UpdateSuppressor
-update_notes: 'The CIA version will always run in delete-all mode.
+update_notes: '<p>The CIA version will always run in delete-all mode.</p>

-  If the 3dsx version is installed with its xml file it will run in single delete mode.
-If the xml file is not present the 3dsx version will run in delete-all mode.
+  <p>If the 3dsx version is installed with its xml file it will run in single delete

-  '
+  mode.
+If the xml file is not present the 3dsx version will run in delete-all mode.</p>'
 updated: '2016-01-21T08:10:53Z'
 version: v0.2.0
 version_title: Delete all mode + CIA version